onaio/js-tools/packages/gatekeeper/README.md

 export default App
 ```

 You can use the logout component to log out of the authentication server as well.
-This can be done by passing a logoutURL prop to ConnectedLogout as follows:
+This can be done by passing an optional logoutURL prop to ConnectedLogout as follows:

 ```tsx
 import { ConnectedLogout } from `@onaio/gatekeeper`;